Why Am I Always Tired? Modern Fatigue Causes & Solutions

 Caffeine and Adenosine: A Double-Edged Sword

 For many people, the go-to solution for tiredness is caffeine, found in coffee, tea, energy drinks, and other beverages.
-While caffeine offers a temporary boost in alertness, it works by blocking adenosine receptors in the brain.
-Adenosine is a naturally occurring chemical that accumulates throughout the day and signals the body when it’s time to sleep.
-By blocking adenosine, caffeine prevents the body from registering the tiredness signals, creating a temporary sense of wakefulness.
+While caffeine offers a temporary boost in alertness, it works by antagonizing all types of adenosine receptors (A1, A2A, A3, and A2B) in the brain.
+Adenosine is widely accepted as an endogenous sleep-regulatory substance that accumulates throughout the day.
+As adenosine is created in the brain, it binds to adenosine receptors, causing drowsiness by slowing down nerve cell activity.
+Research has shown that adenosine A2A receptors in the shell region of the nucleus accumbens are specifically responsible for caffeine's effect on wakefulness.
+Caffeine binds to these adenosine receptors but doesn't slow down cell activity like adenosine would, preventing the body from registering tiredness signals and creating a temporary sense of wakefulness.

 However, this comes at a cost.
 As caffeine's effects wear off, adenosine builds up even more, causing a "crash" that leaves individuals feeling more tired than before.
 Regular consumption of caffeine can disrupt the body's natural sleep-wake cycle, leading to caffeine dependency and contributing to long-term fatigue.